-Ever heard of YouTube Money?
+You must’ve heard of YouTube Money.
+It’s probably why you’re on this page.
 Each time your song is played on YouTube, Spotify, Google Play, Rhapsody, Beats, Amazon Prime and other digital music services, you are owed a separate royalty for the lyric and melody (called a “Composition”).

 In some cases, this money has never been paid to you.
 In other cases only a portion of your money has been paid out.
 In addition, there is new money being generated each time your song is played.

 DDN gets you paid from views of videos on YouTube that are using your music (YouTube money).

 It does this via its own technology and a special YouTube business contract.
 This contract allows us to systemically deliver information to YouTube indicating who owns the rights to your music and which recordings are recordings of your songs.
 We also fix bad data in the YouTube system that has the wrong entity listed as “owning” your music.

 We then police your copyrights to insure the YouTube system always shows and pays you as the owner.

 Finally, DDN uses its own technology and YouTube’s systems to finds videos on YouTube using your music without a license.
 When we find the videos, we authorize YouTube to place ads on them.
 With the right data in the YouTube system, you get back your portion of the advertising money.

 How It Works With Other Digital Services